bulutthecat/Missile-sim/README.md

 A simple simulator that demonstrates basic mathematical principles in a real world scenario.

-## What is Missile Sim?
+## What is Missile Sim.?

-It is a small project I wrote, that applies a Kalman filter to simulate a missile leading a target.
+Missile Sim is a small project, employing a Kalman filter to simulate a missile effectively tracking a target.

-## What other functions does Missile Sim posess?
+## Additional Features

 Along with simulating a simple missile/projectile, Missile Sim also simulates the following: